 All emerging singers interested in the repertoire of Handel are encouraged to audition the the Handel Aria Competition.
 The final round of the 6th Annual Competition will take place on Friday June 8, 2018 at 7:30 in Mills Concert Hall at the University of Wisconsin-Madison Mead Witter School of Music.

 Application Deadline: April 1, 2018

 Handel Aria Competition applications are managed through Yap Tracker.
-Applications must be received via Yap Tracker by midnight, Monday, April 1, 2018.
-You do not need to be a paying subscriber to YAP Tracker to use the application form, although you will need an account (guest accounts are available for free).
+Applications had to be received via Yap Tracker by midnight, Monday, April 1, 2018.
+Singers need not be a paying subscriber to YAP Tracker to use the application form, although you will need an account (guest accounts are available for free).

 First prize: $1,500

 Audience Favorite: $500

 Auditions are open to all voice types.
 Contestants must be 18-35 years old as of December 31, 2018.
 Past finalists are eligible to audition, with the exception of first prize winners.

 Applications for the preliminary round had to be completed in entirety through YAP Tracker by April 1, 2018 and include:

 - Unedited recordings of two Handel arias: One aria in English and the other in Italian, German, or Latin.